folio-org/okapi/doc/internal-modules.md

 ## How to get there
-* Make sure Okapi creates the super tenant and internal ModuleDescriptors at startup, if needed
+* Make sure Okapi creates the super tenant and internal ModuleDescriptors at startup, if needed.
-* Define the "internal" module type
+* Define the "internal" module type.
-* Make proxy route requests to the internal type
+* Make proxy route requests to the internal type.
-* Make sure one endpoint works with the internals, maybe `/_/tenants`
+* Make sure one endpoint works with the internals, maybe `/_/tenants`.
-* The rest of the services
+* The rest of the services.

 ## Open questions